microsoftgraph/microsoft-graph-training/tutorials/includes/python/06-get-inbox-messages.md

 #### Default page sizes

 APIs that use paging implement a default page size.
 For messages, the default value is 10.
 Clients can request more (or less) by using the [$top](/graph/query-parameters#top-parameter) query parameter.
+In `get_inbox`, this is accomplished with the `top` parameter in the `MessagesRequestBuilderGetQueryParameters` object.

 > [!NOTE]
 > The value passed in `$top` is an upper-bound, not an explicit number.
 The API returns a number of messages *up to* the specified value.

 #### Getting subsequent pages

 If there are more results available on the server, collection responses include an `@odata.nextLink` property with an API URL to access the next page.
+The Python SDK exposes this as teh The `odata_next_link` property on collection page objects.
 If this property is present, there are more results available.

 ### Sorting collections

 The function uses the [$orderby query parameter](/graph/query-parameters#orderby-parameter) to request results sorted by the time the message is received (`receivedDateTime` property).
 It includes the `DESC` keyword so that messages received more recently are listed first.
+In `get_inbox`, this is accomplished with the `orderby` parameter in the `MessagesRequestBuilderGetQueryParameters` object.